Jennie Bradley Roessing: Career

 In 1914, Roessing began her campaign for the rights of women.
 She worked with Hannah Patterson, Mary Flinn, Lucy Kennedy, and Mary Bakewell.
 Together they formed the Allegheny County Equal Rights Association (ACERA).
 ACERA changed its title in 1910 to The Equal Rights Franchise Federation of Western Pennsylvania.
 Roessing was vice-president.
 In 1912, she was also involved at the state level as president of the Pennsylvania Woman Suffrage Association (PWSA).
 She and others travelled throughout Pennsylvania giving speeches and lobbying the Pennsylvania legislature to pass a woman suffrage bill.
 This included a four month tour with the Liberty Bell of Suffrage.
 The bill did not pass.
 She continued her lobbying efforts.
 Roessing became chairwoman of the National American Woman Suffrage Association afterwards.

 In 1920 women were given the right to vote.
-Roessing was acive in other organizations in the Pittsburgh area.
+Roessing was active in other organizations in the Pittsburgh area.
 These included: the English Speaking Union, the First Unitarian Church of Pittsburgh, the Audubon Society, the Twentieth Century Club (a literary organization founded in 1901), treasurer of Pittsburgh Play Grounds, Vacation Schools, and Recreation Parks.

 Jennie Bradley Roessing Collection

-The Jennie Bradley Roessing collection, housed in the Archives Service Center, University of Pittsburgh consists of documents, pamphlets, speeches, correspondence, personal papers, photographs, and memorabilia.
+The Jennie Bradley Roessing collection, housed in the Archives Service Center, University of Pittsburgh, consists of documents, pamphlets, speeches, correspondence, personal papers, photographs, and memorabilia.